Christophe-pere/QML-Course/README.md

 The course is in French, so the slides are in French but can be translated.
 [PennyLane](https://pennylane.ai) is the primary library during the course.

 > Notebooks are provided in html format.
-They build on demos from [PennyLane](https://pennylane.ai)
+They are built on demos from [PennyLane](https://pennylane.ai)

 Winter session January to May 2024.